testrepo4747/identification/qwen/readme.md

-# Qwen LoRA Sequence Classification

-Minimal guide to train and test the refactored Qwen classification pipeline.

-## 1. What this project does

-This project fine-tunes a Qwen sequence classification model with LoRA / QLoRA for binary classification using:
+This fine-tunes a Qwen sequence classification model with LoRA / QLoRA for binary classification using:

 - commit message
 - patch / diff